Mathilde Blind: Career

 Blind travelled widely in Italy and Egypt in the early 1890s, partly drawn by the love of nature and antiquity and partly due to her failing health.
-The influence of these travels are manifest in Dramas in Miniature, (1891) Songs and Sonnets (1893), and especially Birds of Passage (1895).
-Arnold Bennett's pseudonymous review of Birds of Passage in the May 22 issue of Woman, when he was assistant editor of the magazine, indicates the quality of poetry Blind was writing just a few years before her death.
-"Miss Blind sings in many modes – she is probably more various than any other woman-poet in English literature", Bennett writes, "and in all her songs there is an original, intimately personal accent which one can catch, but not imprison within a paragraph."
-Bennett adds that Blind "excels in lyric verse", noting that many of the poems in the new volume, including "Prelude" and "A Fantasy", "are distinguished achievements, and they show, I think, a more complete technique than anything even in Dramas in Miniature.
+The influence of these travels is manifest in Dramas in Miniature (1891), Songs and Sonnets (1893), and especially Birds of Passage (1895).
+Arnold Bennett's pseudonymous review of Birds of Passage in the 22 May issue of Woman, when he was assistant editor of the magazine, indicates the quality of poetry Blind was writing just a few years before her death.
+"Miss Blind sings in many modes—she is probably more various than any other woman-poet in English literature," Bennett writes, "and in all her songs there is an original, intimately personal accent which one can catch, but not imprison within a paragraph."
+Bennett adds that Blind "excels in lyric verse," noting that many of the poems in the new volume, including "Prelude" and "A Fantasy", "are distinguished achievements, and they show, I think, a more complete technique than anything even in Dramas in Miniature.
 While admiring the "Songs of the Orient" in the volume, Bennett concludes that "for myself I would rather have her sing of England.
-Take the fine poem 'Noonday Rest', written on Hampstead Heath under the willows — 'Sometimes they lose a leaf, which, flickering slow,/Faints on the sunburnt leas.'
+Take the fine poem 'Noonday Rest', written on Hampstead Heath under the willows—'Sometimes they lose a leaf, which, flickering slow,/Faints on the sunburnt leas.'
 How wonderfully [this] suggests the intolerable heat of a scorching noon!
 This poem is perhaps the best in the book, a book that contains nothing trivial, nothing shallow, nothing that is not poetry."

-Blind died in London on 26 November 1896, bequeathing to Newnham College, Cambridge the greater part of her property, which had mostly come to her late in life as a legacy from a half-brother Meyer Jacob ("Max") Cohen.
+Blind died in London on 26 November 1896, bequeathing to Newnham College, Cambridge, the greater part of her property, which had mostly come to her late in life as a legacy from a half-brother Meyer Jacob ("Max") Cohen.
 She was cremated in Woking, and her ashes were later placed in a monument erected by a friend and sponsor, Ludwig Mond, and designed by Édouard Lantéri in St Pancras Cemetery.